CONABIO/antares3/docs/deployment/aws_cloud.rst

 	$kubectl scale deployments/efs-provisioner --replicas=1

-and create deployments for dask-scheduler and dask-worker (see **Deployments for dask scheduler and worker** section).
+and scale deployments for dask-scheduler and dask-worker (see **Deployments for dask scheduler and worker** section).

 or use kubernetes dashboard once components of kubernetes dashboard are running.
 First scale efs, then scheduler and finally workers: